-- (e) Climate change: Global warming and carbon emissions have become a key issue for the future of IWT in Europe.
-First, because IWT can be one of the solutions towards reducing the carbon footprint of the transport sector through a modal shifts from road transport, wherever possible.
-However, in order to maintain this competitive edge, efforts are required to ensure that the continuing reduction of CO/t-km (CO intensity) in road transport is paralleled by similar progress in IWT.
-Second, the disappearance of Alpine glaciers leaves major European rivers, such as the Rhine and Danube at the mercy of dry spells and there is a possibility that IWT will be badly impacted by large variations and a reduction of available water depths. - (f) Enhancing the institutional and regulatory regime: Chapter II highlighted the multi-layered institutional landscape in the ECE region and analyzed the underlying different legal regimes for inland navigation.
+Alpine glaciers leaves major European rivers, such as the Rhine and Danube at the mercy of dry spells and there is a possibility that IWT will be impacted by large variations and reduced water depths.
+At the same time, as demonstrated during the 2009 CCNR Congress "Navigation on the Rhine and Climate Change - a Challenge and an Opportunity", there are also scenarios in which the effect of climate change on rivers will be quite minimal.12 When studying the possible effects on inland navigation all possible scenarios must be taken into account.
+At the same time, it is essential for IWT to work on maintaining and increasing its advantage in terms of environmental performance through research and innovation, considering, for instance, the use of alternative fuels.

+(g) Enhancing the institutional and regulatory regime: Chapter 3 highlighted the complex institutional landscape in the ECE region and analyzed the underlying different legal regimes for inland navigation.
 While no substantial changes to the institutional landscape of inland navigation in the region are foreseen, permanent and inclusive consultation and coordination mechanisms are essential to enable Governments and others stakeholders to coordinate their policies and regulations and to further harmonize still disparate rules and legal regimes.

-III.
-Towards efficient and sustainable inland water transport in the ECE region
+C. Towards efficient and sustainable inland water transport in the ECE region

 - 21. As in 1996, the present UNECE White Paper identifies and describes a number of policy recommendations that could be part of a pan-European vision for efficient and sustainable inland water transport.

-- 22. These recommendations are based on recent studies and policy declarations, such as the Ministerial Declaration adopted by the 2006 Bucharest Pan-European Conference on Inland Waterway Transport (and the follow-up Resolution No. 258 of the UNECE Inland Transport Committee adopted on 7 February 2007, hereafter, ITC Resolution No. 258), as well consultations with the European Commission, River Commissions and competent international and regional organizations.
+- 22. These recommendations are based on recent studies and policy declarations, such as the Ministerial Declaration adopted by the 2006 Bucharest Pan-European Conference on Inland Waterway Transport (and the follow-up Resolution No. 258 of the UNECE Inland Transport Committee adopted on 7 February 2007), as well consultations with the European Commission, River Commissions and competent international and regional organizations.

-- 23. The recommendations focus on the six priority areas identified in the previous section, e.g.:
+- 23. The recommendations focus on the seven priority areas identified in the previous section:

 - (a) Infrastructure development;

 - (b) Fleet modernization;

+- (c) Use of river information services;

-- (c) Market requirements;
+- (d) Market requirements;

-- (d) Labour market challenges;
+- (e) Labour market challenges;

-- (e) Climate change;
+- (f) Climate change;

-- (f) Institutional and regulatory issues.
+- (g) Institutional and regulatory issues.